-- selecting a qualified firm to serve as the independent registered public accounting firm to audit our financial statements; - helping to ensure the independence and performance of the independent registered public accounting firm; - discussing the scope and results of the audit with the independent registered public accounting firm, and reviewing, with management and the independent registered public accounting firm, our interim and year-end operating results; - developing procedures for employees to submit concerns anonymously about questionable accounting or audit matters; - reviewing our policies on risk assessment and risk management; - overseeing the organization and performance of the Company's internal audit function; - meeting in executive session with management and the Company's independent registered public accountants; - reviewing related party transactions;
+- selecting a qualified firm to serve as the independent registered public accounting firm to audit our financial statements; - helping to ensure the independence and performance of the independent registered public accounting firm; - discussing the scope and results of the audit with the independent registered public accounting firm, and reviewing, with management and the independent registered public accounting firm, our interim and year-end operating results, including a review of our disclosures under "Management's Discussion and Analysis of Financial Condition and results of Operations"; - developing procedures for employees to submit concerns anonymously about questionable accounting or audit matters; - reviewing our policies on risk assessment and risk management; - overseeing the organization and performance of the Company's internal audit function; - meeting in executive session with management and the Company's independent registered public accountants;

-- obtaining and reviewing a report by the independent registered public accounting firm at least annually, that describes its internal quality-control procedures, any material issues with such procedures, and any steps taken to deal with such issues when required by applicable law; and - approving (or, as permitted, pre-approving) all audit and all permissible non-audit services to be performed by the independent registered public accounting firm.
+- reviewing related party transactions; - obtaining and reviewing a report by the independent registered public accounting firm at least annually, that describes its internal quality-control procedures, any material issues with such procedures, and any steps taken to deal with such issues when required by applicable law; and - approving (or, as permitted, pre-approving) all audit and all permissible non-audit services to be performed by the independent registered public accounting firm.

 The Audit Committee is composed of three directors: Arthur W. Coviello, Jr., Kimberly L. Hammonds and A. Brooke Seawell.
-The Audit Committee met eight times during 2019.
+The Audit Committee met eight times during 2020.
 The Board has adopted a written Audit Committee charter that is available to stockholders on our website at www.tenable.com.